Herbal wizards work with ceramic knives by Kyocera

 This makes it possible to chop different herbs in direct succession, without having to rinse off the blade in between.
 The herbs thus retain all their own flavour and are not crushed during cutting thanks to the sharp blade.
 This is particularly important in the case of herbs because otherwise the ethereal oils they contain will be lost.

-has a detoxifying, cleansing and dehydrating effect.
+Dandelion has a detoxifying, cleansing and dehydrating effect.
 The bitter substances contained support the liver and gall bladder.
-Ground elder

-deacidifies the body, dissolves waste materials and has a blood-cleansing effect – ideal for all people with arthrosis, gout and rheumatism.
-Lavender
+Ground elder deacidifies the body, dissolves waste materials and has a blood-cleansing effect – ideal for all people with arthrosis, gout and rheumatism.

 50-70 freshly picked, young stinging nettle leaves